Feni (liquor): Cashew feni

 In the traditional method of making cashew feni, only tree-ripened cashew apples that have fallen are picked and taken for the crush.
 The cashew apples are de-seeded and then dropped into the stomping area.
 This area is called a collmi and is usually a rock cut into a basin shape.
 The cashew apples are stomped to release the juice.
 Stomping has now gradually been replaced by the use of a press called a pingre (cage).
 The pulp is then hand-patted into small mounds traditionally using a particular vine, nudi, which is snaked around it to hold it together while a heavy weight (typically a boulder) is placed on top.
 The juice produced through this second extraction process is known as neero/niro, and is refreshing to drink; however, it is not used in the fermentation process generally for making feni.
 The first juice extract, obtained by stomping cashew apples, is transferred traditionally in a large earthen pot called a koddem, which is buried halfway in the ground and left while the juice ferments for several days.
 Delicate earthen koddem have now been replaced by plastic drums for the sake of practicality.
 No additional yeast or nutrients are added to hasten the process.

 Fermented cashew fruit juice being transferred into pots for distillation.

 Cashew feni is distilled employing the traditional pot.
 A traditional still for feni is known as a bhatti.
 The use of an earthen pot as the boiling pot has now been replaced with copper pots, both known by the same name, bhann.
 The distillate is collected in an earthen pot called a launni.
 The tradition of cold water being continuously poured on the launni to condense the distillate has now been replaced by immersing a coil in cold water.

-Cashew feni is a triple-distilled spirit.
+Cashew feni is a triple-distilled spirit.The Goa Feni Policy (2021) defines 'todap' as the first distillate of fermented cashew juice and defines urrac/urrack as the part distillate obtained during the first phase of cashew-feni distillation.
 The first distillate of the fermented neero is known as urrak, about 15% alcohol (30 proof).
 Urrak is then mixed with neero in a proportion determined by the distiller, and redistilled to give a spirit called cazulo or cajulo (40–42% ABV).
 Cazulo or cajulo is again distilled with Urrak to give a high-strength spirit called feni (45% ABV).
 Note that cazulo is generally sold as "feni", as the spirit is considered too strong an alcoholic beverage for consumption.
 All cashew feni now available is double-distilled.